Dirac-Robot/beacon/README.md

 but strong method to write manual.
 It is almost same with `@scope.observe` but you can put manuals in config instead of values.

+If manual is declared in any `Scope`, including `MuitiScope`, then it is displayed when `manual` argument is specified to command line.

 ```python
 from beacon.scope import Scope, MultiScope